30 Ingenious Uses for Coffee Filters

 #4: Use them to strain soup stock and to tie fresh herbs in to put in soups and stews.

 #5: Use coffee filters as a blotter while working with oil-based paints or stains.
-The grounds will absorb excess paint and prevent it from dripping on your art work or surfaces below.
-Don’t throw them out when you’re done – use them on the next painting job!
-That’s what they’re there for!
+The filters will absorb excess paint and prevent it from dripping on your art work or surfaces below.

 #6: Recycle frying oil.
 After frying, strain oil through a sieve lined with a coffee filter.